Dahmani: History

 Near the village known today as Medeina, 9 km to the southwest, is the archaeological site of Althiburos an ancient numidian city, and former Roman town hall.

 From 1941 on, it became a parish of the Roman Catholic Archdiocese of Tunis.
 In 1943 it accommodated the American troops engaged in the combat on the African front during World War II.

-Ebba-Ksour is the old name of the region where Dahmani is located.
-The name "Ebba" is believed to derive from the Berber word for "water source" or "spring," while "Ksour" means "villages" or "fortified towns."
-Therefore, Ebba-Ksour roughly translates to "water source villages" or "fortified spring towns."
-The town of Dahmani has been inhabited for thousands of years and has a rich history that spans many civilizations.
 It was an important center of olive oil production during the Roman period, and some ruins of Roman villas and baths can still be seen in the surrounding countryside.
 During the Arab conquest of North Africa in the 7th century, Dahmani was one of the first towns in the region to embrace Islam.
 The town played a significant role in spreading the religion, and many scholars and Sufi masters lived in Dahmani during this period.
 In the 14th century, the town was ruled by the Hafsids, a Berber dynasty that controlled much of North Africa.
 They built several mosques and madrasas (Islamic schools) in Dahmani, including the Al Atiq Mosque, which still stands today.

 During the Ottoman period, which began in the 16th century, Dahmani became a center of agriculture and trade.
 The Ottomans built a fort in the nearby town of El Kef, which helped to secure the region and promote commerce.
 Dahmani benefited from this period of stability, and many of its inhabitants became wealthy merchants.
 In the 19th century, Tunisia came under French colonial rule, and Dahmani was incorporated into the new administrative region of El Kef.

 The French built several public buildings in the town, including a post office and a school, which helped to modernize the area.
 After Tunisia gained independence in 1956, Dahmani remained a small rural town, with a predominantly agricultural economy.

 However, in recent years, the town has begun to develop its tourism industry, and many visitors now come to explore its natural beauty and cultural heritage.